A Diffusive Classification Loss for Learning Energy-based Generative Models: Connection to other works

-where $C=\mathbb{E}_{p_t}\left[\left(\frac{\partial}{\partial t}\log p_t(Y_t)\right)^2\right]$ is a constant with respect to $\theta$. \end{proposition} \paragraph{DRE-$\infty$.}However, as with the score, directly regressing the time-score is generally infeasible as it is usually intractable. \cite[Proposition 4]{Choi2022density} extends \Cref{prop:consecutive-bilevel-clf-recover-tsm} by showing that the optimal binary classifier associated with objective (\ref{eq:binary-classification-loss}) (using a general classifier) can be used to approximate the time-score.
-In contrast, the proposed approach embeds the parameterized marginals directly into the classification problem, bypassing the need to approximate the time-score altogether.

-\paragraph{Conditional Time Score Matching.} In parallel, \citep{yu2025density, guth2025learningnormalizedimagedensities} propose an alternative objective, termed \emph{Conditional Time Score Matching} (C$t$SM), which leverages the tractable conditional time score and enjoys the same gradients as the original formulation.
-For instance, in the DMs case where $X_t=S(t)X_0$, the time score can be expressed as $\partial \log p_t(y_t) = \mathbb{E}[\partial_t\log p_t(y_t|X_t)|Y_t=y_t]$ where the conditional time-score is
+{where $Y_t\sim p_t$.} \Cref{fig:blindness} shows that, similar to the score, the time-score $\partial_t \log p_t$ also exhibits blindness of mode-weights.
+A theoretical justification is provided in \Cref{app:blindness}.
+Moreover, \Cref{prop:consecutive-bilevel-clf-recover-tsm} establishes that the binary classification loss (\ref{eq:binary-classification-loss}) converges to the $t$SM objective (\ref{eq:time-score-matching}) in the continuous-time limit (see \Cref{proof:consecutive-bilevel-clf-recover-tsm} for the proof). \begin{proposition} Let $t\in[0,T)$ and $\delta>0$, we have {\fontsize{9.4pt}{10.7pt}\selectfont } where $C=\mathbb{E}_{p_t}\left[\left(\frac{\partial}{\partial t}\log p_t(Y_t)\right)^2\right]$ is constant w.r.t $\theta$. \end{proposition} \paragraph{DRE-$\infty$.}However, as with the score, directly regressing the time-score is generally infeasible as it is usually intractable. \citep[Proposition 4]{Choi2022density} extends \Cref{prop:consecutive-bilevel-clf-recover-tsm} by showing that the optimal binary classifier associated with objective (\ref{eq:binary-classification-loss}) (using a general classifier) can be used to approximate the time-score.
+In contrast, the proposed approach embeds the parameterized marginals directly into the classification problem, bypassing the need to approximate the time-score altogether. \paragraph{Conditional Time Score Matching.} In parallel, \citep{yu2025density, guth2025learningnormalizedimagedensities} propose an alternative objective, termed \emph{Conditional Time Score Matching} (C$t$SM), which leverages the tractable conditional time score and enjoys the same gradients as the original formulation.
+For instance, in the DMs case where $X_t=S(t)X_0$, the time score can be expressed as $\partial \log p_t(y_t) = \mathbb{E}[\partial_t\log p_t(y_t|X_t)|Y_t=y_t]$ where the conditional time-score is { \fontsize{9.4pt}{10.7pt}\selectfont } where $Y_t=X_t+\gamma(t)Z_t$, leading to the following objective { \fontsize{9.4pt}{10.7pt}\selectfont } with $X_t \sim q_t$ and $Y_t \sim p_t(\cdot | X_t)$.
+This derivation closely parallels that of DSM (see \Cref{sec:general-framework}).
+Similar to our approach, \cite{Choi2022density} and \cite{guth2025learningnormalizedimagedensities} suggest combining this loss with DSM (\ref{eq:dsm_loss}) to enhance model learning.
+Further, the conditional time score for SIs follows exactly the form in \Cref{eq:conditional-time-score-diffusion}; however, it remains intractable for general $(X_t)_t$ (see \Cref{app:background_sde} for the proof and additional details).